-As stated in Vermont's HUD Consolidated Plan and the QAP, geographic distribution is a consideration but the State has not targeted its housing resources to any specific area.
-This is primarily due to the fact that outside Burlington, Vermont's population is predominately rural and homogenous.
-However, for housing projects to get funded the developer must be able to demonstrate with a market study that the project meets local or regional housing needs.
+As stated in Vermont's HUD Consolidated Plan and the QAP, geographic distribution is a consideration, but the State has not targeted its housing resources to any specific area.
+This is primarily because outside of Burlington, Vermont's population is predominately rural and homogenous.
+However, for housing projects to receive funding the developer must be able to demonstrate with a market study that the project meets local or regional housing needs.
 This ensures that projects are located appropriately.
-The AHS now employs geographic targeting with respect to emergency shelter, supportive housing and transitional housing programs.
+AHS uses geographic targeting with respect to any new emergency shelter, supportive housing and transitional housing programs.

-In preparation for the 2015-2019 Consolidated Plan, the DHCD contracted with Bowen National Research (Bowen) to conduct a statewide Housing Needs Assessment (HNA) that included county level data.2 This is significant as this level of analysis on a county level has not been available for 10 years.
+In preparation for the 2015-2019 Consolidated Plan, DHCD contracted with Bowen National Research (Bowen) to conduct a statewide Housing Needs Assessment (HNA) that included county level data.3 This is significant as this level of analysis on a county level has not been available for 10 years.
 The assessment was used in the development of the Consolidated Plan and will be a resource to help target funding most appropriately and effectively.
 Each of the statewide housing agencies contributed time and financial resources to this effort.